 My favorite outdoor outfitter is by far Goodwill Thrift Stores with The Salvation Army coming in at close second.
 I’m lucky as I live in NYC and have 2 very active Goodwill and 1 Salvation Army Thrift stores in between my home and work.
-I find so much high quality gear that I can be picky about what I decide to add to my gear.
+I find so much high quality thrift store adventure gear that I can be picky about what I decide to add to my kit.
 Let’s look at what I found over the past month in three visits.

 Before I show the bounty I turned up you should know that I am pretty familiar with these stores.
 I have donated a fair amount of things every time I move out of NYC.
 I know when the stores get their drop off, when things get processed, and when the merchandise hits the shelves.
 I’ll follow this up with a short ‘How To’.
 I’m not lucky, I’m consistent.

 I found a really nice base layer from Helly Hansen that I purchased for $6.99.
 It’s in perfect shape and I invite you to buy your own at amazon.com – Helly Hansen Warm Freeze 1/2 Zip Mens Long Underwear Top.
 This top retails for $90-$120…A score from Goodwill.
 I wouldn’t be surprised if this was never used by the original owner.
 There is nothing like Merino wool.